-Once you adopt a pup, spaying or neutering is often high up on the priority list for many pet owners, but not all are familiar with the many reasons why this is recommended by vets and rescue organizations.
-There is one obvious benefit to spaying and neutering your dogs – helping to reduce the pet overpopulation problem, but did you know that there are a whole host of other benefits too?
+Once you adopt a pup, spaying or neutering is often high up on the priority list for many pet owners.
+Still, not all are familiar with the many reasons why vets and rescue organizations recommend this.
+There is one obvious benefit of spaying and neutering your dogs – helping to reduce the pet overpopulation problem, but did you know that there are many other benefits too?

 What's Spaying and Neutering?

-Most of us understand the concept of spaying and neutering to mean sterilizing our dogs, but it’s important to understand exactly what this means in order to understand some of the health benefits that it delivers.
+Most of us understand the concept of spaying and neutering to mean sterilizing our dogs.
+Still, it’s important to understand exactly what this means to understand some of the health benefits that it delivers.

 Spaying.
-When a female dog is spayed, her uterus and ovaries are removed so that she cannot become pregnant.
+When a female dog is spayed, her uterus and ovaries are removed not to become pregnant.

 1. You Eliminate the Risk of Certain Types of Cancer